codeigniter4projects/project-tests/README.md

 ## Updating

-As this repo is updated with bugfixes and improvements you will want to update your modules that use it.
+As this repo is updated with bugfixes and improvements you will want to update your projects that use it.
 Because files need to be copied in place manually you will have to handle updates manually by cloning or downloading this repo and merging changed files into your project.
 "Watch" this repo to be notified of new releases and changes.